Screenshot of facility game

 Over the summer I had a dream that that I was trapped in an underground prison, going through various gates and doors trying to escape.
 So the next morning I took my notebook and sketched what I imagined one floor of this underground prison might look like.
 Then I tried to come up with some good puzzles to take place in these rooms (you can be the judge on that though).
 As a teenager I used to play a lot of those “Escape the Room” online flash games, so I was inspired to make something along those lines, minus the puzzles where you have to click on a certain pixel with no hint as to why.
 Here’s the map that I sketched out below.

-picture of game map with legend
+picture of notebook with game map

 After that I started up blender, made a large plane, and subdivided it.
 Then I traced out the room that I wanted and extruded downwards.
 Then I made the door frames and a window for a certain puzzle in the center, put a ceiling on it, slapped some textures on it, and then I had a basic level.

-screenshot of untexture game map in Blender
+screenshot of untextured game map in blender

 Textured

-screenshot of textured game map in Blender
+screnshot of textured game map in blender

 For the game engine I decided to use Unity, since I’m most familiar with it.
 I imported the level into Unity and got to work.
 I made a simple game state script to keep track of things like items and flags, and scripts for loading rooms so that they could be separate and (somewhat) organized.